-This European Standard (Telecommunications series) has been produced by ETSI Technical Committee Special Mobile Group (SMG), and is now submitted to the ETSI standard One-step Approval Procedure.
+This European Standard (Telecommunications series) has been produced by ETSI Technical Committee Special Mobile Group (SMG).

 The present document specifies the speech codec to be used for the GSM half rate channel for the digital cellular telecommunications system.
 The present document is part of a series covering the half rate speech traffic channels as described below: